lbryio/lbry.com/content/news/246-nov-dec-dev-2019.md

 ![sync](https://spee.ch/b/headers-sync.png)

 ### Transcoding of content on upload
 We are exploring an optional feature that will allow publishers to automatically transcode their video uploads so that they are widely supported across our various apps and lbry.tv.
-Will will require packaging ffmpeg along with the SDK and processing the file locally during the upload process.
+This will require packaging ffmpeg along with the SDK and processing the file locally during the upload process.
 It will also ensure that the videos are web optimized for fast streaming.

 ### Performance improvements for claim search and other APIs
 The team is aware of issues relating to claim searches that time out when a user’s followed list has many channels in it.
 This will be improved by optimizing the SQL calls that happen against the wallet server for larger lists of followed channel ids.
 In the meantime, we’ve increased the timeout to 1 second (previously 500ms) so that users have a better experience.
 We’re also noticing slower than expected performance of transaction related wallet calls which tend to lock up resources during heavier usage on lbry.tv - we’ll also be improving the performance and adding caching to support this use case.
 We’re continuing to monitor performance and response times across our servers to better understand current and future load requirements.